PBAP123/migrator/README.md

 If you encounter any of these issues:

 - **Missing dependencies**: The installer will automatically detect and install required packages
-- **TUI compatibility problems**: A CLI fallback menu will be presented automatically
 - **Wrapper script issues**: Use `./migrator-init.sh` directly or select the "Fix PATH" option
 - **Module import errors**: Try updating with `./migrator-init.sh update` or running a clean installation